 For many new mortgages, the lender cannot charge a prepayment penalty—a charge for paying off your mortgage early.
 If your lender can charge a prepayment penalty, it can only do so for the first three years of your loan and the amount of the penalty is capped.
-These protections come thanks to recent federal mortgage servicing rules.
+These protections come thanks to federal law.

 Read on to learn more about what constitutes a prepayment penalty, when prepayment penalties are allowed in new mortgages, and what limitations exist even if a prepayment penalty is allowed.

 The 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) imposed requirements on mortgage creditors and servicers.
 The Consumer Financial Protection Bureau (CFPB) was charged with implementing these requirements and adopting new rules pertaining to lending and foreclosures.
 (Learn about federal laws that apply to foreclosures in Nolo's article Federal Laws Protecting Homeowners: Foreclosure Protections.)

 In 2013, the CFPB put forth rules that went into effect January 10, 2014.
 The CFPB rules prohibit prepayment penalties for most residential mortgage loans, except under a few specific circumstances.

 A prepayment penalty is a charge that the lender imposes on the borrower if the borrower pays all or part of the loan principal before its due date.
 For example, if you pay off your loan, refinance, or sell your home before a certain date, you could be subject to a prepayment penalty.

-Under the new rules, a prepayment penalty is allowed only if all of the following are true.
+Under the rules, a prepayment penalty is allowed only if all of the following are true.